CAT Exam > CAT Notes > Quantitative Aptitude (Quant) > CAT Bible: 11 Steps to Clear CAT Exam

 - Solving the Booklets

-- Analyzing the Mocks
+- Analysing the Mocks

 • Tricks and Shortcuts: When you look at the solutions of different questions you attempt through your books and mocks, you'll come across some interesting shortcuts.
 It is important to revise them.

-• Books recommended for revision: Books that are recommended for CAT Exam by toppers that you can refer to revise your concepts with examples:
+• Books recommended for revision: Books that are recommended for the CAT Exam by toppers that you can refer to revise your concepts with examples:

-- QA: Arun Sharma, Nishit K.Sinha
+QA: Arun Sharma, Nishit K.Sinha

-- VARC: Meenakshi Upadhayay & Arun Sharma
+VARC: Meenakshi Upadhayay & Arun Sharma

 - DILR: Arun Sharma, Nishit K.Sinha